ONCE GROWTH HAS CEASED ENERGY CAPACITIES ARE FIXED AND NOT ALTERED BY TRAINING

 The aerobic and anaerobic energy systems' power rate production constants were studied over a competitive season.
 Female collegiate swimmers (N = 15) performed three maximal tethered swims (10-s, 30-s, and 90-s) on three occasions during a collegiate swimming season.

 Total work for each of the duration-trials or the power rate productions for each energy system did not change significantly over the season.

-The author attempted to assert that the changes observed were of practical significance.
-However, the study showed that any observed changes were no better than those that would be expected by chance alone (given the small F values and the low probability estimates).
+The author attempted to assert that the changes observed were of practical significance but the fact is the study showed that any observed changes were no better than those that could be by chance (given the small F values and the low probability estimates).

 Return to Table of Contents for this issue.